mphashi/Final-R-Lab/README.md

 # Final-R-Lab

 ## Project Title
-Income-Based Disparities in Obesity Prevalence Among U.S. Adults (BRFSS, 2011–2023)
+Checkpoints 2 & 4: Income-Based Disparities in Obesity Prevalence Among U.S. Adults (BRFSS, 2011–2023)
+Checkpoint 6: Physical Inactivity to Obesity

 ## Description
-This repository contains R scripts and outputs for VTPEH 6270 checkpoints analyzing the association between income category and obesity prevalence among U.S. adults, using data from the Behavioral Risk Factor Surveillance System (BRFSS).
+This repository contains R scripts and outputs for VTPEH 6270 checkpoints analyzing the association between income category and obesity prevalence among U.S. adults, and physical inactivity and obesity prevalence (state wise) in the USA using data from the Behavioral Risk Factor Surveillance System (BRFSS).

 ## Author
 **Ashita Singhal**